blab/zika-seq/protocols/amplicon-generation.md

 # Two-step RT-PCR for amplicon generation

-_Perform the following in a hood or in a pre-PCR designated area_
+_Perform the following in a clean pre-PCR hood or in a pre-PCR designated area.
+The hood and all pipettes/tips entering the hood should be cleaned with 10% bleach and 70% ethanol prior to use._

 #### Reverse Transcription